 Cost: Free-of -charge.
 Lunch included.
 Teacher re-certification hours available through AITC.

 Come and learn what an Indian or English Colonial child’s day would have included after chores and lessons were done: fun and games!
 Learn what activities would have been done and what each would have taught the children – coordination, hunting skills and aspects of their cultures.
 Activities will include a story, interactive tour of our living history site, and a make-and-take craft.
 Stay as little or as long as you like!
 All children must be accompanied by an adult.

 Registration required by July 30th by calling 804-318-8797.

-Discover the environmental features of the historic James River as 17th-century Virginia Indians and the Colonial settlers would have encountered it.
+Discover the environmental and geological features of the historic James River as Virginia Indians and the Colonial settlers would have encountered it 400 years ago.
 Paddle a kayak and identify how the plants and animals of the river were hunted, gathered and used throughout history.
 Understand the course changes made at Dutch Gap during the Civil War and see how it is used today.
 Take a field trip to a Water Treatment Plant and then do science experiments relating to water purification.
 Meet the historic peoples who lived along the banks of the James River and see how they used the river to meet their daily needs.

 Registration required by August 10 by calling 804-318-8797.

 Limited space available.